szcf-weiya/MonteCarlo/MarkovChain/README.md

 If the marginal are not proper, or if they do not exist, then the chain is not positive recurrent.
 It is either null recurrent, and both cases are bad.

-The [detailed balance condition](detailed_balance_condition.png) is **not necessary** for $f$ to be a stationary measure associated with the transition kernel $K$, but it provides a sufficient condition that is often easy to check and that can be used for most MCMC algorithms.
+The [detailed balance condition](detailed_balance_condition.png) is **not necessary** for $f$ to be a stationary measure associated with the transition kernel $$K$$, but it provides a sufficient condition that is often easy to check and that can be used for most MCMC algorithms.

 Ergodicity: independence of initial conditions